By Eric Johnson

 Preexistence, also known as premortality, is the belief that God the Father and Heavenly Mother(s) produced spirit children in a spirit world.
 According to third President John Taylor, “We know that our spirits existed with the Father before we came here” (Teachings of Presidents of the Church: John Taylor, 2001, p.
 187).

 According to Mormonism, there was a disagreement between Lucifer and Jesus, who was the firstborn child of God the Father.
 Both wanted to be the Savior of the world.
-Lucifer devised a plan that would force everyone to accept the Gospel plan.
+Lucifer devised a plan that would have required every person to accept the Gospel plan.
 Eleventh President David O. McKay explained,

 Satan wanted to force us all to do his will.
 Under his plan, we would not be allowed to choose.
 He would take away the freedom of choice that our Father had given us.
 Satan wanted to have all the honor for our salvation.
 Under his proposal, our purpose in coming to earth would have been frustrated (see Teachings of Presidents of the Church: David O. McKay , 207) (Gospel Principles, 2009, pp. 13-14).

 Jesus, however, wanted to allow everyone being sent to earth to practice their agency and choose for themselves if they wanted to follow God’s plan.
 All spirits had to make a choice at the Council in Heaven.
 All who sided with Jesus and his righteous plan were given the opportunity to come to earth with physical bodies, which were needed to progress to godhood.
 These spirits would then be allowed to enter mortality.
 Authorized church manuals provide more detail: